HerrZatacke/wifi-gbp-emulator/readme.md

 ## Setup
 Before compiling the project you need to create a `config.h` inside the project folder
 ([`config.h.sample.txt`](/wifi-gbp-emulator/config.h.sample.txt) should be used as a reference)
-For uploading the Filesystem the LittleFS tool you require the [Arduino IDE Plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases) is required.
-Follow the installation instructions [here](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/)
+For uploading the Filesystem to the ESP you require the [SPIFFS Arduino IDE Plugin](https://github.com/esp8266/arduino-esp8266fs-plugin/releases).
+Follow the installation instructions [here](https://github.com/earlephilhower/arduino-esp8266fs-plugin/)
 If you run the default setup (similar to the WiFi-Printer) that file can be left empty
 If your (hardware-)setup is different you can adjust the parameters there